abdulkerimakten/body_sign_language_to_morse_code/README.md

 ```

 - client/: Contains config files for yolov3 and yolov4-tiny.
+    -
+- data/: Contains datas created by collect_img.py file.
+- images/: Contains visual informations as images for the project.
+- models/:
 - requirements.txt: Lists project dependencies.

 ## How To Run?
 1. Clone the repository: